miker704/Strife/patches.md

     - Recolored and changed the font-sizes in the Active now Section .
     - Switched from '-' to em dash '—' symbol for member lists on dmServers
     - Adjust opacity for offline members in dmServer member list.
+    - Added Selected Color for dmServer Members list for group dmServer chats by passing state of hideDmServer member list.

 ### Other Changes